 Samitivej Srinakarin Hospital has developed its services to qualify as an “age-friendly hospital,” in accordance with the standards and guidelines set by the World Health Organization (WHO).
 This means that the buildings and premises, equipment and facilities, service systems and knowledge of personnel at all levels are verified to be “age-friendly” under international standards.

 Measures taken to achieve these high standards include:

 Accredited for the outstanding care we provide to seniors

-Samitivej Srinakarin Hospital is an #AgeFriendlyHospital and the first and only hospital in Southeast Asia to have received the Bronze Standard from Geriatrics Emergency Department Accreditation (GEDA) in recognition of our elevated care of seniors.
+Samitivej Srinakarin Hospital is an #AgeFriendlyHospital and the first hospital in Southeast Asia to have received the Bronze Standard from Geriatrics Emergency Department Accreditation (GEDA) in recognition of our elevated care of seniors.
 It is one of only five hospitals outside of America to receive this accreditation from the American College of Emergency Physicians (the other 4 hospitals are located in Canada (2), Spain, and Brazil)*.

 Our commitment to care through comprehensive treatment policies includes expert doctors working alongside nurses, nutritionists, physiotherapists and occupational therapists, utilizing the latest medical equipment available, to provide the highest quality of care for our senior patients.
 We offer a complete range of services, from screening programs and risk analysis to treatment, rehabilitation, patient monitoring and home visits.
 The healthcare we provide also covers mental and emotional wellbeing, environmental management, 24-hour-a-day dietary services, and access to mobility aids such as canes and four-point walkers.
 Our medical team coordinates with the patient’s family to ensure seniors receive the best care in the autumn years of their lives.